 Medium concentration peels (15- 30% TCA) are available for home use treatment.
 They work great on forehead wrinkles and on skin rejuvenation.
 There are many affordable home kits proposed by many brands.
-Make sure to buy from reputable brands such as this brand here.
+Make sure to buy from reputable brands such as this brand here we like on Amazon .
 Their products are super effective and are really cost effective.
 Some brands charge way too much or even worse sell fake products.
 There was also another brand we used to recommend but they seem to have stopped their operations.

 The doctor will ask you to wash your face first and often use an alcohol wipe to remove the remaining face oil to maximize the peel agent action.

 He or she will apply the chemical peel on the face making sure to avoid the eyes and mouth.
 You can focus on the forehead if you want but we like to do it on the whole face to treat other wrinkles too and get a more stunning effect.

 You will wait for the chemical peel to sit on your skin for a few minutes and then the doctor will wash it with water to neutralize the acid and stop the peeling process on your skin.
 He will apply a thick layer of cream or vaseline to protect your skin.
 And voilà it is done.

 You will be requested not to wash your face for 24 hours to let your skin heal.

 After a few days, your skin transformation will begin.
 The old layers of skin will peel off of your face and reveal younger and fresher skin 🙂

 Chemical Peels are great for:

 - Deeper wrinkles for deeper peels